Eloise (The Sopranos): Synopsis

 At Junior's trial, Bobby carefully chooses a juror who wears a wedding ring.
 Eugene and Dogsy intimidate him with carefully chosen words.

 Little Carmine returns to New Jersey to talk to his father and Johnny about reducing their claim on Tony for a share of the HUD scam.
 Carmine will not bend.
 Johnny later meets Tony and Silvio and offers a minor compromise; Tony rejects it and orders Little Paulie, who takes two others with him, to vandalize Carmine's new restaurant.
 Carmine retaliates by using his union influence to shut down work at the warehouse project.
 Tony decides to wait the dispute out, expecting the financial losses on both sides will quickly force Carmine into a compromise.
 Johnny and Tony meet in secret; Johnny says Carmine's decisions lighten his pockets and, to Tony's astonishment, obliquely suggests that they collaborate to kill him.

 Paulie has an angry confrontation with Silvio, who tells him his earnings are low and Tony is beginning to doubt his loyalty.
-He runs into Carmine at a wedding and greets him effusively; Paulie is shocked as he realizes that Carmine has no idea who he is.
+He runs into Carmine at a wedding and greets him effusively; Paulie is shocked as he realizes that Carmine has no idea who he is, Johnny had lied about talking to Carmine about him.
 He learns that his mother's friend Minn keeps all her savings under her mattress.
 He breaks into her house thinking she is out, but she stumbles upon him in her bedroom, and he suffocates her with a pillow.
 He goes to Tony and gives him a large envelope of cash.
 They smile at each other, apparently on good terms again.